FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_manage_user_account_passwords.md

 ## Expire a user account password

 When you expire the password of an account, the user is prompted to change the password on next login.
 The new password must follow the password policy you configured for {{< SecureTransport/componentshortname  >}}.
-For more information, see <a href="../../../c_st_setup/c_st_miscellaneousconfiguration/t_st_passwordpolicy#SetupMenu_1217491348_1024545" class="MCXref xref">Password policy</a>.
+For more information, see [Password policy](../../../c_st_setup/c_st_miscellaneousconfiguration/t_st_passwordpolicy#SetupMenu_1217491348_1024545).

 > **Note:**
 >